nats-io/nats-site/content/blog/jeststream-eventual-consistency.md

 Here we use one subject per order to store its payment log.
 The subject will contains only one message the withdrawal.
-Using publish expectations, I can be sure that there will be only one subject by order’s payment.
+Using publish expectations, I can be sure that there will be only one subject per order payment.

 ```typescript
 // connect to NATS